Pineto: History

 In front of the Torre di Cerrano lie remains of the port used by the Roman town of Adria (now Atri), which is up in the hills behind Mutignano.
 Mutignano is a hill town and former capoluogo of the area, that grew up in the shadow of Atri.
-The town has a 15th-century Romanesque church dedicated to San Silvestro, and a Baroque church of San Antonio.
+The town has a 15th-century Romanesque church dedicated to San Silvestro, and a Baroque church of Sant’Antonio.
 San Silvestro contains a mural, Tavola San Silvestro e sue storie, painted by the artist Andrea De Litio who is believed to have been born in Abruzzo.

 Things started to change with the arrival of the "smooth sea road" in the early 19th century, which prompted the Filiani family to build a summer residence, the Villa Filiani.
 With the arrival of the Adriatic railway in 1860, this became the headquarters of their agricultural estates and industrial interests.
 There was much discussion whether the station should be in Atri or in the comune of Mutignano; Giacinto Filiani granted land for the construction of the Atri-Mutignano station and the prosperity of the area was ensured.
 Filiani built shops at the station approach, and a small community developed, but there was relatively little residential development until after World War I.

 In the early 1920s Luigi Filiani developed the area as a beach resort, enhanced by the planting of pine trees.
 Despite opposition from the then mayor of Mutignano, in May 1923 he received a concession from the Maritime Agency to plant a pine wood that would revert to the State after 25 years.
 Filiani levelled the ground and planted 2000 umbrella pines (Pinus pinea) along the beach.
 He went on to plant pine trees, holm oaks and laurel on the surrounding hills.

 Previously, the coast between the Filiani house and Torre di Cerrano was variously known as Atri-Mutignano or Villa Filiani.
 Inspired by the poem La Pioggia nel Pineto ("Rain in the Pinewood") by Gabriele d'Annunzio, Filiani changed the name to Pineto in 1925.
 In 1929 it replaced Mutignano as capoluogo of the comune.